 - This event has passed.

-“We believe the seven homes open for the tour are perfect to show visitors how flexible and beautiful a wood home can be,” said Greg Watson, a sales representative at Honest Abe Cookeville who’s spent almost a quarter century with the company.
+“We believe the structures open for the tour are perfect to show visitors how flexible and beautiful a wood home can be,” said Greg Watson, a sales representative at Honest Abe Cookeville who’s spent almost a quarter century with the company.

 “These homes were built at different times, so they really demonstrate how well a log home can hold up over the decades,” Watson said, adding that each building has a distinctively different floor plan.

-Melissa Watson, who is also an Honest Abe representative at the Cookville model and sales office, pointed out that the two additional tour homes are timber frames – one that was completed three years ago and one that is currently under construction.
+Melissa Watson, who is also an Honest Abe representative at the Cookeville model and sales office, pointed out that one of the tour homes is a timber frame.

 “We’re finding that many customers are interested in timber frame or hybrid homes, and these are good examples of how various building materials can be paired with timbers to create a visual impact,” she said.

-Melissa Watson noted that tourgoers may want to return to the Honest Abe Cookeville campus for a little shopping in yet another pair of log homes.
+Melissa Watson noted that guests may want to return to the Honest Abe Cookeville campus for a little shopping in yet another pair of log homes.
 The Mill Storehouse is a retail store operated from yet another log home by Honest Abe – its first model home, a square log chinked building that has stood the test of time.
 Adjacent is a tiny house that’s been converted to a retail shop.

 “One of Honest Abe’s owners has converted the very first Honest Abe model home into a store that sells everything from fresh farm products to home décor to apparel,” Melissa said.
 “This home was moved from its original site and reconstructed, which goes to show how durable a log home can be.
 The other log structure is a ‘tiny home’.”